erceguder/LoGo/README.md

 A plethora of SSL methods rely on maximizing the similarity between representations of the same instance *(some further take negatives into account by methods such as large batch-sizes [] or queues [])*.
 These representations are aimed to be view-invariant, and thus origin from different views of the instance by applying random augmentations including random cropping.

-This approach is inherently limited by the fact that two random crops from the same image may be dissimilar, encoding different semantics.
+These approaches are inherently limited by the fact that two random crops from the same image may be dissimilar, encoding different semantics.
 Pushing these features -regardless of the content- to be similar creates a bottleneck on the quality of the learned representations.

 This paper addresses this problem by explicitly reasoning about the **Lo**cal and **G**l**o**bal views (crops) by: